ashok-arjun/Zero-Shot-Sketch-Based-Image-Retrieval/README.md

 The problem of retrieving images from a large-database using ambiguous sketches has been addressed.
 This problem has been addressed in the **zero-shot scenario**, where the test sketches/images are from **unseen classes** and the deep feature extractor's output embedding distances of the sketch and the image have been used to retrieve the top k closest images from the image database of the unseen classes.

+The standard **triplet loss** has been used, along with a **domain loss**, which is trained to differentiate between sketches and images.

+The embedding is passed in to **gradient reversal layer** <sup>1</sup>, and then into a domain-classifier network, and then into the domain loss.
+The **gradient reversal layer** acts as an identity layer in the forward pass, and reverses the gradient in the backward pass which results in the main network learning a **domain-agnostic representation** i.e. to fool the domain-classifier network.

 # Architecture Overview

 ![](docs/zs-sbir-architecture.png)